1995–96 Dumbarton F.C. season: Overview

 After the success of the previous season, no one could foresee the disaster that was to befall Dumbarton.
 The league season had begun brightly, with the club sitting atop Division 1 with 2 wins from 2.
 However manager Murdo MacLeod then departed for Premier Division Partick Thistle, and it all began to fall apart.
 A reluctant Jim Fallon stepped up from his assistant managerial post to take on the reins but it was clear from the start that he was ill-prepared for what was to be faced.
-Indeed, the only other win to be registered throughout the remainder of the league campaign was an impressive victory over champions elect Dundee United.
+Indeed, the only other win to be registered throughout the remainder of the league campaign was an impressive victory over Dundee United.
 From December, a string of 19 consecutive defeats in the league were suffered, Dumbarton's worst losing streak in their long history.
 Relegation back to Division 2 was a certainty long before the season had ended.

 In the national cup competitions, it was now four seasons without a single win.
 In the Scottish Cup Airdrie defeated Dumbarton in the second round.

 In the League Cup, Premier Division Kilmarnock were victors over Dumbarton, but only after extra time.

 Finally, the long wait for a win in the Challenge Cup continued - a first round defeat to Brechin City was the sixth in a row.

 Locally, there was something to cheer as the Stirlingshire Cup returned to Boghead, with a final win over East Stirlingshire.